- Education and Science»

 - the meaning of words

-I've outlined eight excellent ways for teaching word families but don't forget that the needs of your students come first so adapt each method accordingly if you need to.
+I've outlined eight tried and trusted ways for teaching word families but don't forget that the needs of your students come first so be prepared to adapt each method accordingly if you need to.

 The Word Family - 8 Teaching Ideas